Former 'Hollywood Madam' Says She's Leaving Nevada - ExBulletin

 Fleiss said she bought a property in Missouri, where she plans to move her collection of exotic birds by the end of February.

-Fleiss, 56, has lived for about 15 years in Pahrump, a high desert community about 60 miles (96 kilometers) west of Las Vegas.
+Fleiss, 56, has lived for about 15 years in Pahrump, a high desert community about 60 miles west of Las Vegas.

 Her conviction for pimping was overturned in California, but she served 20 months of a federal prison sentence for a tax evasion conviction in 1996.